 IT resiliency includes the tools and processes that improve the efficacy of business continuity and DR workflows.
 Tooling and processes, as well as the people who do the recovery work itself, can make a big difference in the speed, quality and impact of recovering from a major outage.
 The more efficiently a security analyst responds to an incident and brings critical systems back online, the more resilient the business.

-Security automation and orchestration (SAO) enables IT resiliency by speeding up incident response and disaster recovery, freeing up the team to focus on challenging tasks rather than the mundane.
-SAO automates routine and repetitive, previously manual incident response tasks.
+Security orchestration, automation and response (SOAR) enables IT resiliency by speeding up incident response and disaster recovery, freeing up the team to focus on challenging tasks rather than the mundane.
+SOAR automates routine and repetitive, previously manual incident response tasks.
 It also orchestrates security systems used in incident response and DR.

 For example, imagine a critical system goes down with an unknown cause.
 The situation is too complicated to be resolved by a simple failover to a backup instance.
 The security team has to leap into action by diagnosing the problem, remediating it and communicating with key stakeholders.
 With a manual approach to incident response, analysts spend critical time on tasks like opening tickets, researching causes of the outage, and sending email notifications about the status.
 This is not a good use of the SecOps team’s time.

-SAO orchestrates the coordination between people, entities and systems that arise in DR workflows – the system does it for them.
+SOAR orchestrates the coordination between people, entities and systems that arise in disaster recovery workflows – the system does it for them.
 With the team working smarter, the response and recovery processes will go faster, resulting in a higher level of IT resiliency.

-SAO solutions combine comprehensive data gathering, standardization and workflow analysis.
+SOAR solutions combine comprehensive data gathering, standardization and workflow analysis.
 The solution can be “taught” to enact more sophisticated plans.
-The team can then transfer the incident response and recovery plans it develops to the SAO solution, capturing knowledge that might be otherwise lost due to staff turnover.
+The team can then transfer the incident response and recovery plans it develops to the SOAR solution, capturing knowledge that might be otherwise lost due to staff turnover.

 Swimlane bolsters IT resiliency by providing security automation and orchestration that is easy to implement, use, manage and scale.
 Using object-oriented methods, Swimlane allows security operations teams to leverage the capabilities of their existing security solutions and unique security processes to enrich the information presented to analyst.